 It’s hard to find a bar in Hyde Park that isn’t crawling with University of Chicago students, but you have to admit, they at least know how to party.

-Whether you’re a Hyde Park native or you’ve just always been curious about this southside gem, these are all the bars you should already have on your bucket list, so make it a point to hit them up in the new year.
+Whether you’re a Hyde Park native or you’ve just always been curious about this southside neighborhood, these are all the bars and restaurants you should already have on your bucket list, so make it a point to hit them up in the new year.
 Believe me, it’s a bunch of good nights waiting to happen.

 These are the 6 best bars in Hyde Park.

 5311 South Lake Park Avenue West

 Honestly, it’s no wonder why this Hyde Park destination makes the top spot on our list.
 It’s trendy, it’s classy, it’s a party every single night, and there’s no shortage of cool people wandering in and out of the Promontory at all times.
 This bi-level restaurant crafts incredible dishes on the ground floor in preparation for a wild night upstairs on the dance floor, so load up and don’t forget to sip on a few of their specialty cocktails while you’re at it.